Non-smoothable homeomorphisms of $4$-manifolds with boundary: Variations

 where $\lambda^{\ad}$ is the adjoint of the intersection form and the penultimate map is the composition of the inverse of the evaluation map, Poincar\'e duality and the connecting morphism of the long exact sequence of the pair.
-After tensoring with $\Q$ and using that $b_2(X) = b_1(\partial X)$, the claim is clear.
-It follows that examples of $4$-manifolds with $\Tor(X,\partial X)$ non-trivial must have $b_2(X)\geq 2$. \end{remark}
+Now the claim is implied by the surjectivity of the penultimate map and the exactness of the sequence in $H_2(X;\Q)^*$.
+It follows that examples of $4$-manifolds with non-trivial $\Tor(X,\partial X)$ must have $b_2(X)\geq 2$. \end{remark}